 I am currently in the process of buying my council flat in Erdington.
-I have a mortgage offer with Nottingham.
-Conveyancing is not something I have any knowledge of.
+I have a mortgage agreed with Santander.
+Conveyancing is new to me.
 Can I proceed without a solicitor easily?
-I think we can but we keep being told I should use one.
+I think we can but we keep being told I should have one.
 Any advice?

 I am looking into buying my first house which is in Erdington and I am already nervous.
 I couldn't find anything specific about Erdington.
 Conveyancing will be needed in due course but do you know about the Erdington area? or perhaps some other tips you can share?

 Rather than looking online forget looking online you should go and have a look at Erdington.
 In the meantime here are some basic statistics that we found